mmcint/mmcint.github.io/_pages/resume.md

 * Designed and deployed an LLM-powered analytics assistant leveraging LangChain, AWS Bedrock, and DataRobot to facilitate conversational EDA and data querying, enhancing the speed and effectiveness of analytics workflows
 * Developed predictive models using Python and XGBoost to forecast financial advisor propensity to sell specific products, resulting in measurable improvements in marketing efficiency and conversion rates
 * Built an AI-powered call analytics platform utilizing call center data and audio transcripts to provide actionable insights into call center performance; implemented sentiment analysis and call summarization models using HuggingFace, PyTorch, and DistilRoberta
-* Led the evaluation and adoption of an end-to-end data science platform (DataRobot), employing SQL and Python to extract, transform, and analyze financial advisor sales data for strategic decision-making
 * Collaborated with HR and leadership to define the data scientist role, review applications, and conduct interviews, contributing to the growth and capability of the data science team

 **ThinkOnward - Senior Data Scientist (May 2023 - September 2024)**